-If you have worked in a hotel before then do tell us on application as this may help us find a job for you in other hotel departments although this cannot be guaranteed.
+If you have worked in a hotel before then do tell us on booking form as this may help us find a job for you in other hotel departments, although this cannot be guaranteed.

 We ask for a £180 payment when booking this programme.
 If, in the event you are unsuccessful in the interview, or we cannot find a job for you before you leave home, the money that you pay Oyster is fully refundable.

-The cost of the accommodation is deducted from your pay cheque at the rate of between $11 and $20 per night, depending on the employer.
-This is usually the equivalent of an hours’ pay per night.
+- Rent is deducted directly from your pay cheque at the rate of between $12-$20 per night, depending on the employer.
+This is usually the equivalent of an hours’ pay per night

 On arrival, Tory will arrange a short orientation course and be in close contact with you over the first couple of days.
 As time goes on, Tory will take more a back seat and be there as a helpful friend should you need any help or advice.
 Once a month Tory hosts a meet up with the Oyster group where we provide a few drinks and snacks which provides the chance to chat through any issues you might have.
 Tory is a local expert on where to go and what to see in the area.